loopbackio/loopback-next/docs/site/BelongsTo-relation.md

 ## Querying related models

-LoopBack 4 has the concept of an `inclusion resolver` in relations, which helps to query data through an `include` filter.
-An inclusion resolver is a function that can fetch target models for the given list of source model instances.
+A `belongsTo` relation has an `inclusionResolver` function as a property.
+It fetches target models for the given list of source model instances.
-LoopBack 4 creates a different inclusion resolver for each relation type.

-The following is an example for using BelongsTo inclusion resolvers:

 Use the relation between `Customer` and `Order` we show above, an `Order` belongs to a `Customer`.